-We believe that the successful execution of our strategy across our low-declining, oil-weighted production base coupled with extensive inventory of identified drilling, sidetrack and workover locations with attractive full-cycle economics will support our objectives to generate free cash flow, which funds our operations, optimizes capital efficiency and maximizes enterprise value.
+We believe that the successful execution of our strategy across our low-declining, oil-weighted production base, coupled with extensive inventory of identified drilling, sidetrack and workover locations with attractive full-cycle economics, will support our objectives to maintain production levels year-over-year and generate free cash flow, which funds our operations, optimizes capital efficiency and maximizes enterprise value.
 We also strive to maintain an appropriate liquidity position and manageable leverage profile that will enable us to explore attractive organic and strategic growth through commodity price cycles and acquisitions.
-In addition to operating and developing our existing assets efficiently and strategically, we seek to acquire accretive, producing bolt-on properties that complement our existing operations, enhance our cash flows and allow us to further our strategy of keeping production essentially flat year-over-year., subject to delays in the issuance of necessary permits and approvals.
+In addition to operating and developing our existing world-class assets efficiently and strategically under the highest compliance standards, we seek to acquire accretive, producing bolt-on properties that complement our existing operations, enhance our cash flows and allow us to further our strategy of maintaining production levels year-over-year, subject to delays in the issuance of necessary permits and approvals.
 For more information, see Part I, Items 1 and 2.
 "Business and Properties-Regulatory Matters-Regulation of the Oil and Gas Industry" in our Annual Report.
 Our strategy includes proactively engaging the many forces driving our industry and impacting our operations, whether positive or negative, to maximize the utility of our assets, create value for shareholders, and support environmental goals that align with safer, more efficient and lower emission operations.